hobo71/wpsso-tweet-a-quote/readme.txt

 	* None
 * *Developer Notes*
 	* Added a shortcode_exists() call to the WpssoTaqShortcodeTaq add_shortcode() and remove_shortcode() methods for more complete debug info.
-	* Added 'wpsso_text_filter_before' and 'wpsso_text_filter_after' action hooks WpssoTaqShortcodeTaq to dynamically remove / add the TAQ shortcode as required.
+	* Added 'wpsso_pre_apply_filters_text' and 'wpsso_after_apply_filters_text' action hooks WpssoTaqShortcodeTaq to dynamically remove / add the TAQ shortcode as required.

 **Version 1.1.10 (2017/09/10)**